Best Pet Safety Tips for Summer

 Install Security Cameras Near Your Pool

 We all know how brutal the summer heat can be, and your pets feel it too.
 Just like us, they benefit from a refreshing dip in the pool.
 However, without constant supervision, your pet may be struggling in the water without you knowing.
 According to a report conducted by the Pool Safety Network, nearly 5,000 family pets drown every year in backyard pools.
-Alongside constant supervision of your pet companion swimming, consider installing exterior security cameras and smart home security systems on your pool deck.
+Alongside constant supervision of your pet companion swimming, consider installing exterior residential security cameras and smart home security systems on your pool deck.
 This way, if you have your back turned even for a few seconds, you can be immediately alerted if your animal falls into the water or begins to struggle while swimming.
 With most smart home security systems, you can have 24/7 real-time monitoring and can be rest assured that a local official will be called promptly if you need assistance with your pet.

 Keep it Cool